 With the increasing pace of life, high-velocity accidents have become common.
 With this, the incidence of spinal injuries has also increased.
 Spine injuries like fractures and dislocations can lead to catastrophic neurological deficits like quadriplegia and paraplegia and at times can even be life-threatening.

 Timely intervention with various modalities of spinal stabilization techniques and aggressive rehabilitation can help these patients to get back to normal life.

 Patients with osteoporosis (weakening of bones) may suffer from vertebral fractures with minimal or no trauma at all.
 These fractures can lead to chronic pain, spinal deformity and decrease the quality of life.

 Osteoporotic fractures need a multimodal treatment aimed at increasing the strength in bones and stabilization of the spine.

 Minimally invasive treatment options like vertebroplasty, kyphoplasty and percutaneous pedicle screw or cement augmented pedicle screw fixation can lead to good pain relief in such patients.

 Contrary to the popular belief tuberculosis not only affects the lungs but can affect almost any organ system.
-The spine is the most common site for bone and joint tuberculosis.
+Bone and joint tuberculosis most often affects the spine.
 The tubercular bacilli destroy the spinal bones and cause pain, instability, and deformity.
 The infective material can press over the spinal cord and nerves leading to weakness and pain.

 Treatment involves multi-drug antitubercular therapy.
 At times, these patients may also need surgery to clear the infection, decompress never structures and restore spinal stability